daverosoff/mcgd/workshops/01/Workshop.md

 \dwrspace{1}

 \question Write down two equations that all the points in the intersection of the sphere and the plane satisfy.
 (Hint: one equation involves $x$ and $y$ only, and the other involves $z$ only.)
+These aren't the same as the equations above, but they aren't too terribly different either.

 \dwrspace{1}